-Our Drop in Centre is open Monday to Friday for children living on the streets of Jinja.
-We have space for up to 10 children per day, who want to get more counselling and support to plan their pathway off the streets.
+We have separate Drop in Centres for boys and girls.
+The centres are open Monday to Friday for children living on the streets of Jinja who want to get more counselling and support to plan their pathway off the streets.

-We keep records of every child we meet through street outreach, which not only helps us keep track of how many children are currently living on the streets, but can also help us to identify a child if a parent comes looking for them or if they are sick or sadly die.
+We keep records of every child we meet through Street Outreach, which not only helps us keep track of how many children are currently living on the streets, but can also help us to identify a child.
+For example, if a parent comes looking for them or if they are sick or sadly die.

 Once we know a child well enough and they trust us, we can plan together with them how best they can leave the streets.
-We might refer them to our Halfway Home, or some children prefer to be Home traced directly from the streets.
+We might refer them to our Halfway Homes, or some children prefer to be Home Traced directly from the streets.
 Our programme is individually adapted for every child to give them the best possible chance of success.